codger-php/generate/README.md

 `-w` flag ("write") as any argument.

 ## Writing recipes
-Recipies are expected to be stored in a `recipes` folder in the root of your project (i.e., next to the `vendor` folder Composer creates).
+Recipes are expected to be stored in a `recipes` folder in the root of your project (i.e., next to the `vendor` folder Composer creates).

 > Actually, they're expected in `cwd`, or the current working directory.
 If for
 > whatever reason you want or need to place your `recipes` directory elsewhere,
 > simply run `codger` from there, e.g. `$ /path/to/vendor/bin/codger recipe`.

-Each recipe needs at least a `Recipy.php` main file.
+Each recipe needs at least a `Recipe.php` main file.
 This _must_ return a lambda in turn returning an instance of a class extending `Codger\Generate\Recipy`.
 The arguments to the lambda are the additional command line arguments after the name of the recipe, in order.
 Inside the closure, the recipe class can do its thing